-The Ashlu Creek Property is mainly underlain by Coast Plutonic Complex granodiorite and completely surround the old Ashlu Gold Mine which sustained a small production of gold in the 1920's and 1930's.
+The Pykett Creek Property is mainly underlain by Coast Plutonic Complex granodiorite and are located 2.5 km west of the old Ashlu Gold Mine which sustained a small production of gold in the 1920's and 1930's.
 Stoping has occurred mainly in near surface underground workings from a narrow, irregular quartz vein system.
 A larger vein, referred to as the George vein, near Pokosha Creek, was examined in the 1995 work.
 Mineralized outcrops suggest that the George vein may be larger that the vein system in the old Ashlu Gold Mine.
+No mineralized quartz showings were found in the present program on the Pykett Creek Claims.
+A sample previously collected assayed 0.8 oz/ton but unfortunately the location of this sample is not presently known.

-Intrusive rock, correctly defined as biotite granodiorite host the quartz vein.
+Intrusive rock, correctly defined as biotite granodiorite host the quartz vein at the Ashlu Gold Mine.
 No uniformity in rock nomenclature has existed in the past.
-A complex fine-grained, dark mafic-rich rock which is intimately associated with the quartz vein system is indicated by the study to be phyllonite rather than an "dyke".
+A complex fine-grained, dark mafic-rich rock which is intimately associated with the quartz vein system is indicated by the previous study to be phyllonite rather than an "dyke".
 This phyllonite is a product of the cataclastic deformation along a fault.
 The dark colour is a result of secondary biotite and hornblende.
-Mineralizing solutions carrying gold may be contempioraneous with introduction of mafic minerals or entirely later.
+Mineralizing solutions carrying gold may be contemporaneous with introduction of mafic minerals.

-Gold was noted most often as large grains (0.1 mm) completely enclosed by late stage pyrite.
+At the Ashlu Gold Mine, gold was noted most often as large grains (0.1 mm) completely enclosed by late stage pyrite.
 Several other gold associations occur including free along fractures in quartz.

 Specific recommendations are (1) Use and add to the Lithotheque library for uniformity of rock names and for continuity between workers: (2) Give special attention during surface mapping around the property to distribution of phyllonite units and, if possible, trace the faults responsible for cataclastic deformation beyond the extent of phyllonite development.
 Postulated faults based on assumed off-sets on "dyke" (phyllonite) should be discarded.
-(3) Concentrate prospecting along the expected trend of the George vein near Pokosha Creek.
-Trenching across this projected strike direction may be required based on additional mapping.
+(3) Concentrate prospecting along the Ashlu Creek where Minfile plots a Gold showing.

-Respectfully submitted, Daroh
+Respectfully submitted, larol J.T.

-J.T.
 Shearer, M.Sc., FGAC, P.Geo.